 Motor coach enforcement: Indiana's activity plan was to conduct curbside details at either the carriers place of business or at a destination point.
-Indiana would also participate in the nationwide Strike Force Detail, conduct details at the Indianapolis 500 and 400 and conduct other roadside enforcement details.
+Indiana will also participate in the nationwide Strike Force Detail, conduct details at the Indianapolis 500 and Brickyard 400 and conduct other roadside enforcement details.
+Indiana also investigates any and all complaints that we receive pertaining to motor coach enforcement.